-EVIDENCE OF MEETING THE STANDARD As a public institution devoted to equity, integrity, and high quality education and in alignment with board policies, the student code of conduct, and the academic catalog, Foothill College does not seek to instill specific religious beliefs, philosophies, or world views in its administrators, classified staff, faculty, and students.
-Expectations on specific codes of conduct provide clear notice of these policies as related to mutual respect, drug-free workplace, violence in the workplace, sexual assault policy, and harassment and discrimination [I.C.10_01; I.C.10_02; I.C.10_03; I.C.10_04; I.C.10_05; I.C.10_06].
+EVIDENCE OF MEETING THE STANDARD As a public institution devoted to equity, integrity, and high quality education and in alignment with Board Policies, the student code of conduct, and the academic catalog, Foothill College does not seek to instill specific religious beliefs, philosophies, or world views in its administrators, classified staff, faculty, and students.
+Expectations on specific codes of conduct provide clear notice of these policies as related to mutual respect, drug-free workplace, violence in the workplace, sexual assault policy, and harassment and discrimination [I.C.10\01; I.C.10\02; I.C.10\03; I.C.10\04; I.C.10\05; I.C.10\06].

 ANALYSIS AND EVALUATION Foothill College maintains clear policies requiring administrators, classified staff, faculty, and students to adhere to a code of conduct.
 These policies are in multiple locations and publications.
-As part of its regular review process and with support from the Instruction Office, Academic Senate will be revising the faculty handbook in summer 2023 for currency. for currency.
+As part of its regular review process and with support from the Instruction Office, Academic Senate will be revising the faculty handbook in 2023-2024 for currency.

-I.C.10_06 Student Code of Conduct
+I.C.10\06 Student Code of Conduct